 Keep track of the situation and follow up with the customer to ensure the chosen solution succeeded.
 If necessary, intervene with DHL again to ensure the next delivery attempt succeeds.

 Take steps to prevent issues in the future.
-This might include improving address verification processes, clarifying delivery instructions, or using other shipping options if necessary.
+This might include improving address verification processes, clarifying delivery instructions, or using other shipping options.

-Both recipients and merchants play important roles in navigating situations where DHL delivery attempts are unsuccessful.
+Recipients and merchants are essential in navigating situations where DHL delivery attempts are unsuccessful.
 Open communication, prompt action, and problem resolution contribute to a positive outcome for all parties involved.